Historyguy.com

 The Pittsburgh Steelers (founded 1933 and then known as the Pittsburgh Pirates), have an exciting and tradition-filled history of winning NFL Championships since the mid-1970s.
 In the 1970s, led by quarterback Terry Bradshaw and featuring the famous defensive line known as the Steel Curtain, the Steelers won four Superbowls.
 A Superbowl drought then ensued for the 1980s and half of the 90s, until the 1995 season, when, led by quarterback Neil O'Donnell, the Steelers once again entered the Superbowl, only to lose the championship to the Dallas Cowboys.

 Returning to championship form in 2005, the Steelers, this time led by quartback Ben Roethlisberger, defeated the Seattle Seahawks.
-Ben Roethlisberger and his Steelers play for the NFL championship again on February 1, 2009 against the Arizona Cardinals.
+Ben Roethlisberger and his Steelers battled the NFL championship again on February 1, 2009 against the Arizona Cardinals, winning 27 to 23.

 The Steelers (then called the entered the NFL Playoffs for the first time in 1947, when they tied for first place in their division with the Philadelphia Eagles; both teams held an 8-4 record.